discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

  If that's not what you want, please see our [admin User Content Licensing](/admin/site_contents/tos_user_content_license) page for a brief form that will let you cut and paste your decision into section #3 of the [Terms of Service](/tos#3).

+### Building Your Community

+Be patient!
+Building communities is hard.
+Before launching, be sure to:

+1. Define your community's purpose in a pinned or banner topic.
+2. Seed the discussion with interesting topics.
+3. Commit to visiting and participating regularly.
+4. Link your community so people can find it.

+See more advice at: http://blog.discourse.org/2014/08/building-a-discourse-community/

 ### Maintenance

 - One CPU and 1GB of memory, with swap, is the minimum for a basic Discourse community.
 As your community grows you may need more memory or CPU resources.